 The hidden work that keeps AI from becoming another fragile system.

-The deeper harvest is not another buzzword list.
-It is the operating discipline behind serious AI adoption: know what must stay authoritative, what can be delegated, when to stop, how to recover, and how to prove the business did not drift away from its own truth.
+The deeper harvest is operating discipline behind serious AI adoption: know what must stay authoritative, what can be delegated, when to stop, how to recover, and how to confirm the business did not drift away from its own truth.

 What must be true before the next move